UPPMAX/R-matlab-julia-HPC/docs/julia/notebook_pluto.md

 ## Goals

 - Learners
-    - understand the use cases (pos and cons)
+    - understand the use cases (pros and cons)
     - can start a Pluto session
     - know in what environment to start